 If you’re searching for a free sip and see template, browse our Flyer invitation designs.
 These animated, customizable templates are simple and easy to make your own.
-Just add your details, upload a cute photo of the little one, and send for free with a link.
+Just add your details, upload a cute photo of the little one (alone or with mom), and send for free with a link.

 Sip and see etiquette

-The baby is the center of attention at a sip and see, passed around from auntie to auntie.
+The new baby is the center of attention at a sip and see, passed around from auntie to auntie.
 Everyone will want to hold the baby, so it’s a great idea to have hand sanitizer available or to ask people to wash their hands.
-Remind them it’s just to make sure the baby doesn’t catch any unwanted germs, and no one should take it personally.
+Remind them it’s just to make sure the baby doesn’t catch any unwanted germs, and no party guests should take it personally.

 Before guests arrive, decide how you want to handle photos and social media.
-Just because the couple is showing off their baby to their friends and family, doesn’t mean they’re ready to show the world.
+Just because the couple is showing off their new baby to their friends and loved ones, doesn’t mean they’re ready to show the world.
 If the couple would like to keep their baby off the ‘gram, make sure to include that info with your sip and see invitation wording or remind guests upon arrival.

 Sip and see menu ideas

-Sip and sees are causal by definition, so there’s no need to cook or cater a sit-down meal.
+Sip and sees are casual parties by definition, so there’s no need to cook or cater a sit-down meal.
 Don’t stress about having a seat for every guest either, as they’ll come and go throughout the afternoon.
-Appetizers and finger foods are a sure bet.
-For moms that have recently given birth, consider a menu that she can enjoy again like bagels and lox, or cheese, and charcuterie.
+Party-friendly appetizers, finger foods, desserts and ice cream are a sure bet.
+For new moms that have recently given birth, consider a menu that she can enjoy again like bagels and lox, or cheese, and charcuterie.
 For drinks, pass on playing bartender.
 Serve-yourself stations work perfectly fine, like a mimosa bar or coffee station.
 For zero-proof options, think lemonade, cucumber water, or tea (of course!).

 Sip and see games

-For sip and see games, you don’t need to go overboard like with a traditional baby shower.
-The main attraction is the baby!
+You might be asking yourself, what is a sip and see without games?
+Well, actually unlike a traditional baby shower or bridal shower, you don’t need to go overboard with the activities.
+The main attraction at this party is the baby!
 Plus, with an open house, guests will be coming and going, so it’s best to keep things simple.
 If the couple insists on a game, check out our full list of baby shower game ideas here.
 From ‘pacifier pick-up’ to ‘name that year’, there’s a game for every style of shower.